-The Sensitivity adjustment may be automatic or it may be manual.
-This adjustment allows the brake controller to activate the trailer brakes any time it senses your tow vehicle slowing down.
+The sensitivity adjustment may be automatic or manual and this adjustment allows the brake controller to activate the trailer brakes any time it senses your tow vehicle slowing down.
 This prevents your trailer from pushing too hard against the hitch and jackknifing.

-The output (gain) adjustment simply modulates the amount of electricity sent to the brakes.
-This adjusts the amount of braking force applied.
+The output (gain) adjustment simply modulates the amount of electricity sent to the brakes, adjusting the amount of braking force applied.
 Heavier loads require more gain to generate more braking force, but if you use too much gain, you’ll lock up your trailer tires every time you step on the brakes.

-The activation slider (or manual control lever) delivers some electricity to the brakes, and you use it when setting up the controller of if the trailer begins to sway.
+The activation slider (or manual control lever) delivers limited electricity to the brakes, and you use it manually if the trailer begins to sway.
 Applying just a bit of trailer brake is generally enough to stop the sway and pull the trailer back in solidly behind your vehicle.

 Wiring for Trailer Brakes